Jonathan Tavernari: National team career

 Tavernari is also a member of the Brazilian national basketball team.
 He made his debut for the team at the 2008 FIBA World Olympic Qualifying Tournament for Men.
 He was also a member of the Brazil team that won the gold medal at the 2009 FIBA Americas Championship.
 Tavernari saw action in four games off the bench for the Brazilians, scoring nine points each in victories over Mexico and Uruguay.
 During the summer of 2010, Tavernari helped Brazil win gold at the South American Championships in Neiva, Colombia.
-While averaging a team second-best 11 points, Tavernari led the team up to the final game in shooting percentage at 60%.
-He would finish the tournament at 55%.
+While averaging a team second-best 11 points, Tavernari led the team in shooting percentage at 60%.
+That is, to this day, the last South American Championship won by Brazil.

+Off the court

+Jonathan, and his wife Kiri, do extensive volunteer work with refugees around the world.
+They constantly do service projects collecting food, clothes, toys and personal hygiene kits for those arriving in Utah and Italy.
+As an outspoken Latter-day Saint, Tavernari often speaks publicly about his faith and life experiences.

+After basketball, JT worked for ESPN, ESPN Radio and BYUtv until the COVID-19 pandemic halted the 2019-2020 college basketball season.
+That led Tavernari to become involved with tech companies and started his journey as a businessman, leading startups in global RevOps.

+In 2022, Tavernari started a youth basketball team called Utah Magic, coaching boys from the 2031 graduating class.
+The Magic has significantly improved over the years, and starting Fall 2025, they will be a member of the Adidas Jr. 3SSB Traveling Circuit.

 Personal life

 Tavernari is the son of a basketball coaching legend (his mother Thelma), and of a sports administrative figure (father Roberto).
-He is a member of the Church of Jesus Christ of Latter-day Saints, being baptized on July 16, 2005.
-On September 9, 2009, he married Kiri Anne, his college sweetheart in Salt Lake City, Utah.
+He is a member of The Church of Jesus Christ of Latter-day Saints, being baptized on July 16, 2005.
+On September 9, 2009, he married Kiri Anne, his college sweetheart, in Salt Lake City, Utah.

 In 2012, Jonathan and Kiri gave birth to their son, Xander.
-In 2020, the couple welcomed their 2nd child, Zion.
+In 2020, the couple welcomed their second son, Zion.

+On February 21, 2023, Jonathan officially became a United States citizen.